Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 The rest of these call to action examples on YouTube relate to their TrueView ads.
 These involve a CTA overlay that calls on the viewer to take some action.

-Here’s one that asks the viewer to Watch Now, linking to the advertiser’s website where they can watch some free training.
+Here’s an example of a CTA asking the viewer to Watch Now, linking to the advertiser’s website where they can watch some free training.

 Start Now